 Phillips was a beloved citizen of Boston and held his famous Freedom Speech at the great hall in 1837.
 Phillip’s funeral services were held in the late afternoon of February 6th at the Hollis-Street Church, after which Phillips body was escorted to Faneuil Hall where it lay in state until four o’clock and was then buried at Granary Burying Ground.

-Faneuil Hall and Faneuil Hall Market; Abram English Brown; 1900
+Brown, Abram English.
+Faneuil Hall and Faneuil Hall Market.
+Lee and Shepard, 1900

-The National Cyclopaedia of American Biography; James Terry White; 1898
+White, James Terry.
+The National Cyclopaedia of American Biography.
+James T. White & Company, 1898